 Approximately 75 percent of individuals across the country do not have access to solar energy solutions, whether because they don’t have suitable roof space, don’t own their home, or face certain financial barriers to going solar.
 These barriers are even more acute for low-income customers.
 Community solar programs, sometimes known as ‘shared solar’ or ‘solar gardens,’ can help address both the physical and financial barriers of going solar.
 Community solar allows individual subscribers to directly benefit from a solar installation sited elsewhere in the community, eliminating the need for roof space.
 Subscribers receive a credit on their utility bill for the clean energy produced by the system using the Virtual Net Energy Metering mechanism, and can save money each month on their electricity bills.

 Community solar programs are being increasingly adopted by states and forward-looking utilities that want to connect more consumers with clean energy.
-Today at least 16 states and the District of Columbia have some form of statewide community shared solar policy in place, although their policy structures and resulting market impact varies widely.
+Today 19 states and the District of Columbia have some form of statewide community shared solar policy in place, although their policy structures and resulting market impact varies widely.

 State community solar policies should achieve the following principles, which are critical for serving the general and low-income markets alike (also check out CCSA’s Community Solar Policy Decision Matrix, IREC’s report, SELC’s brief, and NREL’s Focusing the Sun: State Considerations for Designing Community Solar Policy):

 - Community solar programs should expand access to a broader group of energy consumers than current solar policies and markets allow.